SajjadHossainSoykot/ICT-4102-Information-Coding-and-Transmission-Laboratory/README.md

 ## ⚖️ License

-This project is licensed under the **MIT License**.
+This project is licensed under the Apache License 2.0.

-You are free to use, modify, and distribute the code with proper attribution.
+You are free to use and modify this code, but you MUST:

+* Retain the LICENSE file
+* Retain the NOTICE file
+* Provide proper attribution to the original author

+Failure to comply with these terms violates the license.
 If you use this project, please provide visible attribution to the original repository.
 >https://github.com/SajjadHossainSoykot/ICT-4102-Information-Coding-and-Transmission-Laboratory
 ---